Osman Mia

 You may use a similar method to decide the right ratio of platinum and palladium price to gold and judge whether the price of these metals will rise.

-3. Invest where your central bank is pumping newly printed money.
-But be careful and be ready to take your money out after the prices had gone up.
-Don't get caught when the prices start moving down.
+3. Invest where investors are pumping their money.
+But be careful to take your money out after the prices have peaked.
+Don't get caught when the prices fall.

-4. Invest in companies that are robust to withstand deflation.
-These companies would have a competitive advantage or network effect in their favour.
-The balloon of these companies must inflate faster than gold or silver for the investment to make sense.
+4. Invest in companies that are robust to deflation.
+These companies would be ones to have a competitive advantage or a network effect in their favour.

 Caveat

 I am not a qualified financial or investment advisor.
-Any investment decision you make and the associated risks must be your own.
+Any investment decision you make are your own.

 Disclosure